top of page

 Many of the people who took part in our Living Memory interviews fondly mentioned 'Uncle Eddie', the chapel's Sunday School superintendent from 1946 until his death in 1984.
 Born Idris Williams on 29th December 1909, he was a Welsh miner before marrying Edith Read in Brockenhurst in1938.
 He later became a deacon at the chapel.
 He is shown below with his dog, Auggie, Edith and her sister May.

-During our first "Big Help Out" on 15th May 2023 we discovered Uncle Eddie's previously unknown graffiti artwork of his dog Auggie sporting sunglasses behind the pine panelling that we removed in order to address the damp.
+On 15th May 2023, as we removed the panelling in the chapel to address the damp behind it, we discovered Uncle Eddie's previously unknown graffiti artwork of his dog Auggie sporting sunglasses behind the pine panelling that we removed in order to address the damp.
 It gives a feel for Idris's sense of fun and why he is remembered fondly by so many people from when they were children.

 Keeping warm